abbodi1406/BatUtil/W10UI/README.md

 * Net35Source
 specify custom "folder" path which contain microsoft-windows-netfx3-ondemand-package.cab

+* ResetBase
+require first to enable Cleanup
+change to 2 to run rebase after each LCU for builds 26052 and later

 * LCUwinre
 force updating winre.wim with Cumulative Update even if SafeOS update detected
+auto enabled for builds 22000-26050, change to 2 to disable
+ignored and auto disabled for builds 26052 and later

 * LCUmsuExpand
 expand Cumulative Update and install from loose files via update.mum, instead adding msu files directly
-applicable for builds 22621 and later
+applicable only for builds 22621 and later
+auto enabled for builds 26052 and later, change to 2 to disable

 * UpdtBootFiles
 update ISO boot files bootmgr/bootmgr.efi/efisys.bin from Cumulative Update
+this will also update new UEFI CA 2023 boot files if detected.
+See KB5053484 for details
+note: the two default files bootmgr.efi/bootmgfw.efi will be updated if this option is OFF

 * SkipEdge
 1 = do not install EdgeChromium with Enablement Package or Cumulative Update
 2 = alternative workaround to skip EdgeChromium with Cumulative Update only

 * SkipWebView
 do not install Edge WebView with Cumulative Update

 * wim2esd
 convert install.wim to install.esd, if the target is a distribution